An Enterprise Approach to HPC, Data Center, and Enterprise Networking

 Realize the Full Benefits of Pica8

-Built on an open, unmodified Debian Linux kernel, the PICOS NOS gives enterprise DevOps teams total control over their network destiny.
+Built on an unmodified Debian Linux kernel, the PICOS NOS gives enterprise DevOps teams total control over their network destiny.
 With Pica8 automation is built in, while innovative features such as CrossFlow add SDN capabilities to make networking more flexible while also providing real-time security.

 In addition to eliminating vendor lock-in, Pica8 enables enterprises to slash their network TCO by 50% or more thanks to drastically decreased short- and long-term OpEx and CapEx costs – even when compared to heavily discounted legacy solutions.
-It’s also important to note that Pica8’s open networking solutions for enterprise campus and access networks are fully backward compatible with legacy solutions.
+It’s also important to note that Pica8’s flexible networking solutions for enterprise campus and access networks are fully backward compatible with legacy solutions.
 This allows customers to upgrade and modernize their networks incrementally or as budgets allow.